-The consolidated financial statements incorporate the results of Doric Nimrod Air Two Limited (the "Company"), MSN077 Limited, MSN090 Limited, MSN105 Limited and Doric Nimrod Air Finance Alpha Limited (together "Subsidiaries") (together the Company and the Subsidiaries are known as the "Group").
+The consolidated financial statements incorporate the results of Doric Nimrod Air Three Limited (the "Company") and DNA Alpha Limited (the "Subsidiary") (together known as the "Group").

-The Company was incorporated in Guernsey on 31 January 2011 with registered number 52985.
-The address of the registered office is given on page 69.
-Its share capital consists of one class of Ordinary Preference Shares ("Ordinary Shares) and one class of Subordinated Administrative Shares ("Administrative Shares").
+The Company was incorporated in Guernsey on 29 March 2012 with registered number 54908.
+The address of the registered office is given on page 71.
+Its share capital consists of one class of Ordinary Preference Shares ("Shares") and one class of Subordinated Administrative Shares ("Administrative Shares").
 The Company's Ordinary Shares have been admitted to trading on the Specialist Fund Segment of the London Stock Exchange's Main Market (the "SFS").

 The Company's investment objective is to obtain income returns and a capital return for its Shareholders by acquiring, leasing and then selling aircraft.
-The principal activities of the Group are set out in the Chairman's Statement on pages 5 to 7 and Management Report on pages 16 to 18.
+The principal activities of the Company are set out in the Chairman's Statement and Management Report on pages 5 to 8 and 16 to 18 respectively.